radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.19.jpg)

-Figure 3.19: Define Synonym
+Define Synonym

 2. Enter a name for the Synonym when prompted.

->[!note]
->Synonyms may NOT have the same name as an existing object in the schema.
+>[!note] Synonyms may NOT have the same name as an existing object in the schema.

 ![An image showing ](Media/Image3.20.jpg)

-Figure 3.20: Enter Name for the Synonym
+Enter Name for the Synonym

 The new object appears under the list of Views.
 This new object does not change the underlying schema but can be used when building virtual views.
 For details on building custom virtual views, please see [View Designer](view-designer.md).

 ### Declaring RDN Attribute Name and Value

 Once the metadata has been captured, the next step is to improve it in a way that best serves your needs.
 This may involve defining RDN attribute name and values.

->[!note]
->Changes made in the schema settings do not affect the underlying schema.
+>[!note] Changes made in the schema settings do not affect the underlying schema.

 RDN Attribute Name and Display Columns are a combination of the primary key and at least one other attribute.
 You can also declare RDN Attribute Name and Display Columns using the View Designer, see Declaring an RDN Attribute Name and Value for more details.